choonhow/kube/README.md

 Once the setup is done, you can access nginx default welcome page from client node.

 ## 2) prerequisite
 - I am running this project on my notebook with 16 GB RAM.
 However you can always scale down to single node.
+  You need to install java, virtualbox & vagrant into your hardware.
   - 8GB RAM above.
   - java 1.8
   - virtualbox 6
   - vagrant 2.2.4
+- Other software & version used
+  - docker - 18.09.1
+  - kubernete - 1.14.1

 ## 3) create master & client nodes VM
 - vagrant will setup 1 master node (k8s-m) 4GB RAM, & 2 client nodes (k8s-n1, k8s-n2) with 2GB RAM.